 MyUNH does not archive tasks, task centers, or announcements.
 Publishers have the ability to deactivate, reactive, and delete their own content.

 AT SaaS reserves the right to remove any content that it considers to violate this standard any other UNH policies.
-If inappropriate content is submitted, AT SaaS will contact the Publisher to discuss the issue.
+If inappropriate or inaccurate content is submitted, AT SaaS will contact the Publisher to discuss the issue.
+If the site or content owner cannot be contacted or is no longer at UNH, that content will be administered by AT SaaS and can be removed if deemed inaccurate or inappropriate.
 Unacceptable entries also may cause myUNH Publisher access to be suspended.

 Reports regarding inappropriate content may be sent to AT SaaS.